 The Lawnmower Man

-Strange choice for a movie to be making a game out of, but that’s exactly what has been done.
+Strange choice to be making a game out of, but here we are.
 The Lawnmower Man has nothing to do with lawn care, but everything to do with the movie that was short on logic, but high on groundbreaking effects (coming out roughly the same time as Terminator 2).
-In it, you play as the aforementioned doctor or some female assistant, and must fight through the real and virtual realms to get to Jobe the lawnmower man and shut him down.
+In it, you play as the aforementioned doctor or a female assistant, and must fight through the real and virtual realms to get to Jobe the lawnmower man and shut him down.
 Revoke his IP.
 Format his C Drive.
 You get the idea.

 Short minigames connect levels, and here’s where new elements come in.
 When you “hack” the floating port, it will turn green and unlock.
 By leaping into it and pressing up, you enter the definitely virtual world, and must perform linear quests based on the visuals and concepts shown in the movie.
 There are levels where you must fly through virtual obstacle courses, levels where you must play the wargames that the chimps were subjected to, and so on.
-Basically every virtual sequence in the movie has been given a minigame here, right down to the IQ test seen for all of one minute (but not the virtual sex scene… too bad, that would have made a hell of a minigame).
-Success here, achieved by flying through the Exit sign at the end of each virtual course, means you’re popped out of a portal somewhere else in the real world and must play more platforming until you hit the next portal.
+Basically every virtual sequence in the movie has been given a minigame here, right down to the IQ test seen for all of one minute (but not the virtual sex scene…) Success here, achieved by flying through the Exit sign at the end of each virtual course, means you’re popped out of a portal somewhere else in the real world and must play more platforming until you hit the next portal.
 Failure in the virtual world keeps you in the level you were just in, but gives you ready access to try again.

 The real world/virtual world system is interesting, albeit somewhat confusing, and is quite faithful to the film.
-In fact, this is probably the best way to make a game that follows this film.
 But that still doesn’t make it a great idea.
 People who haven’t seen the movie will probably be wondering what the hell is going on, and even people who like computers and the idea of VR might be lost.
-It’s a game of course, so it doesn’t have to make logical sense, but from a gameplay standpoint the two worlds are so completely different that they require you to be equally skilled at two totally separate things.
+There are a number of features in the game, namely HUD icons and some powerups, that will remain a complete mystery unless you can grab a manual.
+Additionally, the two worlds are so completely different that they require you to be equally skilled at two totally separate things.
 The flying only gets harder and the platform shooting only gets more frantic as the game wears on.
 To win, you’ve got to be great at both.
-There are also a number of features in the game, namely HUD icons and some powerups, that will remain a complete mystery unless you can grab a manual.

 All of the fighting and flying culminates, of course, in a final virtual battle with Jobe where you must seal his connection to the outside world to keep him from escaping.
 Once you do this, the game should be over, but no… it keeps on going like a drunk houseguest who can’t take the hint to leave.
 The designers have made up some cheeseball storyline expansion that serves only to give you more of the same levels to play through and a new boss to fight at the end.
 Will it all matter by that point?
 Probably not.